jku-icg-classroom/infovis-lab-project-2020-gitvis/README.md

 comparing two commits can be done in an instant.

 ### Commit Detail Vis
+At the top of the commit details view are textual details of the commit.
+This includes title/description, author and date of the commit.
+Also the number of additions and deletions is shown as bar graph (same data as in the node, but with two bars comparing is easier than with the stacked bars in the node).
+Beneath this is a detailed section of the different file types.
+With a stacked bar chart the additions and deletions for each file type are visualized.
+The types are located on the y-axis so the width of the bars encodes the number of additions/deletions.
+To further differentiate between the bars, the types have different hues and the additions are slightly brighter than the deletions.

 ### Author Detail Vis
 Visualizations that are being used: